apache/camel-website/content/blog/2024/05/camel46-whatsnew/index.md

 - `camel-google-pubsub-lite` - Send and receive messages to/from Google Cloud Platform PubSub Lite Service.
 - `camel-pinecone` - Perform operations on the Pinecone Vector Database.
-- `camel-rest-openapi` - Refactored to use another json validator library that is Jakarta EE compatible.

 ## Upgrading